ietf-wg-cellar/ebml-specification/specification.markdown

 ### Terminating Element Data

-For String Elements and UTF-8 Elements the length of Element Data MAY be reduced by adding Null Octets to terminate the Element Data (see [the section on Terminating Elements](#terminating-elements)).
+For String Elements and UTF-8 Elements the length of Element Data MAY be reduced by adding Null Octets to terminate the Element Data (see (#terminating-elements)).

 In the following table, a four octets long Element Data is changed to a three octet long value followed by a Null Octet; the Element Data Size includes any Null Octets used to terminate Element Data so remains unchanged.